jeffsteward/CRI/_projects/digital-automagic-photo-booth.md

 published: true
 ---

 Before smartphones.
 Before the ubiquity of cameras.
-There was the Digital Automagic Audience Paticipatory Photo Booth.
+There was the Digital Automagic Audience Participatory Photo Booth.

+The booth was first built for a Halloween party in 2007.
+It was last used in 2018.
+In between, it ran more than 20 times at public and private events.

 ## A History in Photos